 - A. Staff and Duties.
-The Executive Committee shall make arrangements for necessary secretariat services, including an Executive Director and staff, to support the efforts of ECOS and carry out its instructions.
-These services include the maintenance of a membership roster; the dissemination of notices of meetings; assistance in arranging and conducting meetings; creating and maintaining records or proceedings of meetings; staffing of ECOS' committees and such other services as the Executive Committee deems are required. - B. Procedure to Hire an Executive Director.
-The Executive Committee shall determine the method to be used to seek the employment of, and retain, an Executive Director.
-Unless the Executive Committee votes otherwise, its power shall be vested in a Search Committee which will use the following process:
+The Board shall make arrangements for necessary secretariat services, including an Executive Director and staff, to support the efforts of ECOS and carry out its instructions.
+These services include the maintenance of a membership roster; the dissemination of notices of meetings; assistance in arranging and conducting meetings; creating and maintaining records or proceedings of meetings; staffing of ECOS' committees and such other services as the Board deems are required. - B. Procedure to Hire an Executive Director.
+The Board shall determine the method to be used to seek the employment of, and retain, an Executive Director.
+Unless the Board votes otherwise, its power shall be vested in a Search Committee which will use the following process: - 1.
+Search Committee.
+The Search Committee will consist of the four ECOS Officers, the President of ERIS, and up to two other ECOS members recommended by the ECOS President and selected by the Board.
+An odd number of members shall be appointed to the Search Committee.

-- 1. Search Committee.
-The Search Committee will consist of the four ECOS Officers, the President of ERIS, and up to two other ECOS members recommended by the ECOS President and selected by the Executive Committee.
-An odd number of members shall be appointed to the Search Committee. - 2.
-The Chair of the Search Committee shall be the ECOS President. - 3.
-The Search Committee, led by ECOS' President, shall determine what methods it will use to locate, interview, select, and negotiate with an Executive Director. - 4.
-The Search Committee, led by ECOS' President, shall present its results to the Executive Committee for its approval before finalizing the hire of a new Executive Director. - 5.
-The Search Committee, led by ECOS' President, shall negotiate and finalize any initial contract between ECOS and the new Executive Director within any limitations presented to it by the ECOS Executive Committee. - 6.
-The ECOS President shall then have the authority to sign any contract or agreement between ECOS and the Executive Director.
+- 2. The Chair of the Search Committee shall be the ECOS President, or if unavailable, the ECOS Vice President. - 3.
+The Search Committee, led by its chair, shall determine what methods it will use to locate, interview, select, and negotiate with an Executive Director. - 4.
+The Search Committee, led by its chair, shall present its results to the Board for its approval before finalizing the hire of a new Executive Director. - 5.
+The Search Committee, led by its chair, shall negotiate and finalize any initial contract between ECOS and the new Executive Director within any limitations presented to it by the ECOS Board. - 6.
+The ECOS President, or if unavailable, the ECOS Vice President shall then have the authority to sign any contract or agreement between ECOS and the Executive Director.